postmanlabs/labs-docs/src/pages/docs/getting-started/navigating-postman.md

 ## Main work area

-Whether you're working with a collection, an API, or another entity type, the center section of Postman is where you do the majority of your work.
-[Tabs](#tabs) enable you to organize your work, while the [right sidebar](#right-sidebar) gives you access to entity-specific tools like documentation, and the [environment selector and environment quick look](#environment-selector-and-environment-quick-look) enable you to manage variables.
+Whether you're working with a collection, an API, or another element type, the center section of Postman is where you do the majority of your work.
+[Tabs](#tabs) enable you to organize your work, while the [right sidebar](#right-sidebar) gives you access to element-specific tools like documentation, and the [environment selector and environment quick look](#environment-selector-and-environment-quick-look) enable you to manage variables.

 ### Tabs